jamescastells/yts-scraper/README.md

 |`-v` or `--view-only`           |Displays on the terminal only the movies that were found, and does not download anything.                                                                                                |
 |`-t` or `--text`           |Searches the specified text in the query, downloading only the found ones.                                                                                           |
 |`-f` or `--format`           |Searches only the format of the file.
 Available options are "all", "bluray", "web".
 Default is "bluray".                                                                                           |

+## Examples

+This commands downloads every movie with a rating with 9 or more:

+`yts-scraper -r 9`

+This command returns in a list, but does not download, all the "Captain America" movies in all formats and qualities:

+`yts-scraper -t 'Captain America' -f "all" -q "all" -v`

+This command downloads every 1080p sci-fi movie and their posters with an IMDb score of 8 or higher, that has "spider" in its title, ripped from a Bluray, and store them in rating>genre structured subdirectories.

+`yts-scraper -q 1080p -g sci-fi -r 8 -c rating-genre -b -t 'spider' -f bluray`

+This commands downloads every animation movie since 1990, which has a rating of 7 or more, puts it in a folder named "movies", which itself contains folders organized by rating; downloads its respective poster, and does everything in a multi-threaded fashion.

+`yts-scraper -g animation -r 7 -y 1990 -o "movies" -b -c "rating" -m`

+This command saves in a CSV file information of all the family movies since 2000 with a rating of 6 or more:

+`yts-scraper -g family -r 6 -y 2000 --csv-only`

 ## Disclaimer
 This is a proof of concept tool built mainly to practice programming.